 Piraglen Script Pro is still another gorgeous calligraphy font worth a look.
-The letters themselves are pretty straightforward cursive but how they begin and end is positively elegant, filled with flourishes, swirls, and extras.
+The letters themselves use a pretty straightforward cursive font but how they begin and end is positively elegant, filled with flourishes, swirls, and extras.

 Marisa is another great option.
 Though not a traditional calligraphy font, it does capture elements of calligraphy quite well, including extended ligatures and dotted accents.
 As an added bonus of its understated style, it’s clearly legible and could be used for just about any purpose.